A label-switching algorithm for fast core-periphery identification: Introduction

 In this work, we detail a greedy, label-switching algorithm to identify CP structure in networks.
-The algorithm builds off that of \cite{yanchenko2022divide}, but we expound on computational improvements both theoretically and empirically.
-Specifically, we exploit a mathematical reformulation of the BE metric which yields an order-of-magnitude speed-up compared to a naive implementation.
-Moreover, our algorithm is guaranteed to converge to a local minimum, and we find that it typically yields results within 90\% of the global optimum on small networks.
-Simulation studies and real-data analysis find the algorithm to be significantly faster and more accurate than a competing method.
-Indeed, our algorithm is typically one to two orders of magnitude faster, and on one network, is nearly 400 times faster.
+Our first contribution is to thoroughly benchmark an existing algorithm \citep{yanchenko2022divide}, demonstrating that it yields more accurate CP labels compared to a competing implementation.
+Moreover, we prove that this algorithm enjoys both monotone ascent and finite termination at a local optimum, and, on small networks, typically yields objection function values within 90\% of the global optimum.
+The other major contribution is a computational improvement to the algorithm in \cite{yanchenko2022divide}, introducing an incremental-update implementation which significantly improves speed and scalability.
+Specifically, we exploit a mathematical reformulation of the BE metric which yields an order-of-magnitude speed-up compared to a naive algorithm.
+Empirical results show the algorithm to be significantly faster than both a naive implementation and competing method, and on one real-world network (DBLP \citep{gao2009graph, ji2010graph}), it is 340 times faster.